nvssaiteja5/devops/Git_Document/README.md

 * It will create a new branch and it will change to that branch.

 `git branch`
-* It will show all the branches and green mark indicates the branch we are in .
+* It will show all the branches and the branch with the green mark indicates in which  branch we are working in  .

 ***
 ### Files to ignored